AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/push-notifications/creating-a-push-notification.md

 team: TM
 ---

-# Creating a [!UICONTROL Push Notification]
+# Create a [!UICONTROL push notification]

 Learn how to create a [!UICONTROL push notification] in Adobe Campaign Standard (ACS):

 Adobe Campaign allows you to send personalized and segmented [!UICONTROL push notifications] to iOS and Android mobile devices.
 You have two options:

-* Send [!DNL push notification to Campaign profiles] : Allows you to target the Adobe Campaign CRM profiles who have subscribed to your mobile application and have opted in to receive [[!UICONTROL push notifications].
-You can insert personalization fields into your [[!UICONTROL push notification], such as the recipient's first name.
+* Send [!DNL push notification to Campaign profiles] : Allows you to target the Adobe Campaign CRM profiles who have subscribed to your mobile application and have opted in to receive [!UICONTROL push notifications].
+You can insert personalization fields into your [!UICONTROL push notification], such as the recipient's first name.

 * Send [!DNL push notification to app subscribers] : Allows you to send a [!DNL push notification] to all known and anonymous mobile application users who have opted in to receive notifications from your application.
 You can personalize these messages with data collected from your mobile application.